Facilities

 Trails

 The GSC maintains about 7 miles of trails that are seasonably wet.
 The trails are still in the developmental stage, but go through fields, along beaver ponds, and through forested lands.
-Check out Joe DuChene’s East Trail Picture Blog.
-Some of the biggest draws to our trails are the 900 ft boardwalk, great blue heron rookery, assorted habitats, and “watchable wildlife”.
+Some of the biggest draws to our trails are the 900 ft boardwalk, great blue heron rookery, assorted habitats, osprey platform and “watchable wildlife”.

 SimpsonPark1.jpg